INDAPlus21/emilhul-sorting/README.md

 ## How to use

 There's supposed to be button which you use to shuffle and sort the array.
-Well there are, I guess, but not drawn out to the user (Yet!).
-So here are the invisible controls:
+Well there are, I guess, --but not drawn out to the user-- but not labeled (Yet!).
+So here are the controls:

-On the x axis:
+Going left to right:

-* 1th third of application window shuffles the array
+* 1th button shuffles the array
-* 2nd third of application window sorts the array using insertion sort
+* 2nd button sorts the array using insertion sort
-* 3rd third of application window sorts the array using pancake sort
+* 3rd button sorts the array using pancake sort